 “You can never predict what jobs are going to exist or what job skills are going to be needed in 100 years.
-But if (students) love learning and they’re passionate about what they’re doing, they’ll be able to pick up whatever they need to be successful.”
+But if [students] love learning and they’re passionate about what they’re doing, they’ll be able to pick up whatever they need to be successful.”

 2.Elevating student voice

 There’s a deep foundational belief at the core of Elizabethton High School that students who are invested in the community will create a bright future for their city and make a positive contribution anywhere they live.
 Faced with a struggling economy and increasingly empty storefronts, three staff members saw a need to develop students with self-purpose, agency, and creativity so they could advocate and carve out new industries aligned with their own interests and passions.
 To develop youth to become change agents of their community, it was only appropriate that students were asked to reimagine high school.
-Elizabethton High School developed the Bartleby Program pilot in 2017-18 that has now grown across the entire high school.
+Elizabethon High School developed the Bartleby Program pilot in 2017-18, and the program has now grown across the entire high school.
 Fulfilling their promise to elevate student voice, the local school board now includes a student liaison position elected by students.
 Students also regularly present their ideas to the school board.